Bill Gates reads 50 books per year.

 That’s roughly one per week.

-If the wealthiest and most successful man in the world reads, you should, too.
+If one of the wealthiest and most successful men in the world reads, you should, too.

 Reading books, specifically on marketing, will enhance your strategies and ultimately improve the performance of your business.

-I can say without a doubt that I wouldn’t be experiencing any of the success I’m having today without reading.
+I can say without a doubt that I wouldn’t be experiencing any of the success I have today without reading.

 I like to read roughly a book per week, and it’s changed my life.

-The amount of ideas, inspiration, and knowledge I constantly gain floods into my businesses, and allows me to generate the results I want.
+The number of ideas, inspiration, and knowledge I constantly gain floods into my businesses and allows me to generate the results I want.

 That’s why I wanted to put together this list of good marketing books that will change how you advertise and interact with customers.